VintageGold/Text_Summarization/README.md

 For the Implementation of the code we recommend to have the following libraries:

   - pandas
-  - Matplotlib
+  - matplotlib
-  - String
+  - string
-  - Spacy
+  - spacy
-  - SciSpacy
+  - sciSpacy
-  - Genism
+  - genism
-  - Rake-nltk
+  - rake-nltk
   - sklearn
-  - Pattern
+  - pattern
-  - Nltk
+  - nltk
-  - String
+  - string
   - textwrap
   - json
+  - rouge